icgc/icgc-get/README.md

 python ~/pyinstaller.py --clean --onefile -n icgc-get --additional-hooks-dir ~/icgc-get/bin ~/icgc-get/icgcget/cli.py
 ```

 The executable `icgc-get` will be in a folder named `dist` in your current directory.
-Compress it into a zip fileoo, with the naming convention of
+Compress it into a zip file, with the naming convention of
 `icgc-get_v$VERSION_$OS_x64.zip`